CapoMK/regional-map-/README.md

 ## 24.9.2021
 Today we started looking into Python and 'Pandas', in order to import excel files (our data for the project) into python, and from there, to our map.
 We downloaded Anaconda and Pandas and used some time to familiarize ourselves with these.
 We also tried to find some more open data that we could use and implement onto our map.
 Familiarizing ourselves with new platforms takes surprisingly a lot of time.

+## 29.9.2021

+Today we started by checking out the possible functionality of Pandas.
+In its current state we tried to run the commands on the Anaconda Prompt by using "activate name_of_my_env" but quickly realized that the directory was out of place.
+We got an error saying that the commands were not recognized as internal or external commands by the prompt.
+After this we headed over to https://www.geeksforgeeks.org/set-up-virtual-environment-for-python-using-anaconda/ and started to install a new environment into Anaconda Prompt by using the command "conda create -n envname python=x.x anaconda" where we specified the name for our environment as "pandamaailma" and the version as version 3.9.